eslam3kl/meowEye/README.md

 ### 📝 TODO

+- [ ] Integrate with AI engine to validate the results
 - [ ] Add more findings
 - [ ] Implement multi-threading for faster scanning
 - [ ] Add an **All** option to check all findings together